 Notice Concerning Transferability of Credits and Credentials Earned at Our Institution

 This institution’s policy on attendance is based on the premise that regular communication between the teacher and the student and, also, among students themselves, has significant value in the learning process.
 To assure this timely communication, your instructor will respond to each of your assignment submissions or exam submissions within 7 days.
-To further assure this timely communication, you must respond to each of your instructor’s inquiries within 7 days as well.
+To further assure this timely communication, students must respond to each of your instructor’s inquiries within 7 days as well.

-- Post to the course discussion board substantive comments relevant to the subject
+- Post to the course discussion board substantive comments relevant to the subject.

-- Substantive exchanges with the instructor about course content, concepts, and assignments
+- Substantive exchanges with the instructor about course content, concepts, and assignments.

-- Submit a graded unit assignment or exercise
+- Submit a graded unit assignment or exercise.

-- Attempt a pre-final exam or final exam
+- Attempt a pre-final exam or final exam.

-- Submit a final project
+- Submit a final project.

 Assignments should be completed timely and within the posted deadlines.
 Limited extensions of time may only be granted for unexpected business, health, or personal emergencies, whenever those are communicated in advance of missing a due date.
 Emergencies require a written proof.
 In the rare occurrence of a technical issue preventing students from submitting assignments on time, the late penalty will not be applied, provided the technical issue is university-wide and outside of the control of individual students.